 4. Allow the pumpkin to cool.
 Scoop out the flesh then puree it in a food processor or blender.
 You may need to stop your appliance and scrape down the sides a few times.

-Alternatively, you can chop your pumpkin and steam it.
-This method is quicker but less flavorful.
+Alternatively, you can chop your pumpkin and steam or boil it.
+These methods are quicker but less flavorful.

-Pumpkin is a dense ingredient so it bakes differently in different pans.
-Instead, I recommend checking out my pumpkin cupcakes, pumpkin muffins and pumpkin coffee cake.
+Pumpkin is a dense ingredient and it bakes a bit differently in different pans.
+Instead, check out my pumpkin cupcakes, pumpkin muffins and pumpkin coffee cake.

 More vegan pumpkin recipes